dabit/is_array/README.md

 # is_array?

-This gem will help you determine if an object is an array?
+This gem will help you determine if an object is an array.

 ## Installation